 i.
 The Martin Gibbs Medal.
 This monetary award, initiated in 1993, honors Martin Gibbs for his outstanding service to the Society as editor-in-chief of Plant Physiology from 1963 to 1992.
 This award is to be given biennially to an individual, whether or not a member of the Society, who has pioneered advances that have served to establish new directions of investigation in the plant sciences.
 The recipient is invited to organize a symposium at the annual meeting the following year.

 j.
 The Early Career Award.
 The Early Career Award was instituted by the Society's executive committee in 2005 to recognize outstanding research by scientists at the beginnings of their careers.
-This award is a monetary award made annually for exceptionally creative, independent contributions by an individual, whether or not a member of the Society, who is generally not more than five years post-Ph.D. on January 1st of the year of the presentation.
+This award is a monetary award made annually for exceptionally creative, independent contributions by an individual, whether or not a member of the Society, who is generally not more than seven years post-Ph.D. on January 1st of the year of the presentation.
 Breaks in careers will be considered when addressing the time limit of this award.

 k.
 The Lawrence Bogorad Award for Excellence in Plant Biology Research.
 The Lawrence Bogorad Award for Excellence in Plant Biology Research was instituted by the Society's executive committee in 2006 to honor Dr. Bogorad's many contributions to plant biology, including his influential efforts to bring the techniques of molecular biology to bear on problems in plant biology; his groundbreaking research on chloroplast genetics, bio-genesis, structure, and function; and his inspired teaching and mentoring.
 The ASPB Lawrence Bogorad Award for Excellence in Plant Biology is a monetary award made biennially to a plant scientist, whether or not a member of the Society, whose work both illuminates the present and suggests paths to enlighten the future.